turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant
 When I visit my coupon index page
-I can see that my coupons are separated between active and inactive coupons And within those sections
+I can see that my coupons are separated between active and inactive coupons.
-I see that the coupons are ordered by popularity.

-(Popularity is defined as how many non-cancelled invoices have used this coupon.)
 ```

 ```